stauffenger/image_processing/README.md

 ## How to start the program on Linux

-The project is divided based on the class works, which means that each work will be in a different file, and will be initialized separated.
+The project is divided based on the class works, which means that each work will be in a different file, and will be initialized separately.

 ### First work